-While we suggest that newcomers to fitness avoid overly intense HIIT sessions to begin with, we do think that mixing up your treadmill routine is a great way of keeping things fresh and, ultimately, keeping you coming back for more.
+While we suggest that newcomers to fitness avoid overly intense HIIT sessions, to begin with, we do think that mixing up your treadmill routine is an excellent way of keeping things fresh and, ultimately, keeping you coming back for more.

 It seems ridiculous saying this, but you’ll need a treadmill.
 On top of that, it’s best if you have a treadmill set-up where you have a bit of space around to be able to hop off and get down for some press-ups, burpees and other bodyweight exercises.

 Aside from that, we’ve detailed the format in the workouts themselves, so follow along be prepared to work up a sweat.
 We’ve also ranked this in order of difficulty (1-5), with some of the earlier workouts likely best for beginners, as they don’ rely on too much exercise knowledge and won’t leave you in tatters for days afterwards.
 After all, you need to want to come back for more, otherwise, it’s pointless.